craitec/obsidian-recent-tab-switcher/README.md

 # Obsidian Recent Tab Switcher FAB

-A simple Obsidian plugin that adds a floating action button (FAB) to quickly switch between your two most recently used markdown tabs.
+A simple Obsidian plugin that adds a floating action button (FAB) to quickly switch between your two most recently used tabs with a single tap.
+You can easily switch back and forth between two different notes, or jump between two positions within the same note when it’s opened in two tabs.

+The button supports two preferred screen positions and toggles between them with a long press.
+Its position is saved across sessions, and its size and opacity can be customized.
+Designed primarily for use on mobile devices and tablets.

 ## Features